MTV Generation: History and background

 The origin of the phrase has been attributed to the MTV Network itself "to describe the teenagers that dominate their ratings".

 The phrase came into general use more than two years after the cable network's 1981 debut.
 One observer notes that "By 1984, MTV was reaching 1.2 percent of the daily television audience, and more than a quarter of daily teen viewers.
 Children of the eighties would henceforth be known as 'the MTV Generation.'"
 As early as its October 13, 1984 issue, Billboard was using the term in reference to musical preferences.
 The phrase was later expanded to include the purchasing choices of a generation of consumers, with the J. Walter Thompson advertising agency describing the demographic in a 1985 presentation entitled "The New American Consumers", with one business columnist noting that "We baby boomers are raising what J. Walter calls the MTV Generation and these 12 to 19 year olds are unbelievably affluent..."
 Bret Easton Ellis was called the "voice of the MTV generation" as early as 1985, after the publication of his first novel, Less than Zero.

 MTV broadcast a documentary titled MTV Generation in 1991.
 Reviewing it, the New York Times described the group as "young adults struggling to establish a cultural niche for themselves, something that will distinguish them from the hippies and baby boomers and yuppies of times past."
 The documentary depicts the MTV Generation as characterised by cynicism, uncertainty, and an ability to process information quickly, and focusing on diversions and retro interests.
 One article denotes how difficult teaching the MTV generation came to be and that during that time "today’s students have short attention spans, lower literacy rates than previous generations, and bore easily.
 They don’t hesitate to show their apathy and their looks, style, and age can be intimidating".
 The MTV Generation was not afraid to demonstrate their newfound attitudes and characteristics.

 "Much has been written about the so-called "baby buster" generation—the fairly anonymous group of 20ish young adults struggling to separate themselves from the shadow of the baby boomers ...
-The group's newest moniker, "the MTV generation," might be the most accurate description yet.
-For while much has been made about the generation's lack of a single unifying theme or experience, its members seem to have one thing in common: music videos."
+The group's moniker, "the MTV generation," might be the description yet.
+For while much has been made about the generation's lack of a single unifying theme or experience, its members seem to have 1 thing in common: music videos."